adoyle-h/one.nvim/README.md

 When you change to packer from lazy or vim-plug, the plugins should be reinstalled.
 Read [initialization](./doc/install-and-init.md#initialization) for details.

-When `config.pluginManager.use = 'local`, this plugin manager can only load local plugins.
+When `config.pluginManager.use = 'local'`, this plugin manager can only load local plugins.
 It cannnot install packages from remote.

 ## Plugin